How To Set up Miracast And Troubleshoot Its Problems In Windows 10

 In the System Restore window, click "Next".

-Confirm your restore point.
+Confirm the restore point.
 Your computer will be restored to the state prior to the event detailed in the "Description" field.
 If you are happy with your choice, click "Finish" and the system restore process will begin.

 Video Showing How To Set Up Miracast And Troubleshoot Its Problems: